The simple answer is because high quality pianos are more expensive to manufacture than lesser quality instruments.

 Selection of Materials:

-The finest materials—top grade spruce, wool felt, expensive hard rock maple, veneers, and all the components that go into the making of a piano — will affect the end result.
+The finest materials—top grade spruce, wool felt, expensive hard rock maple, German steel strings and all the components that go into the making of a piano — will affect the end result.
 The makers of more expensive instruments take great care in selecting and handling their materials consistent with the quality of that instrument.

 Preparation of Materials:

-Proper seasoning of woods is time-consuming and costly.
-First the wood must be air-dried for a period of time, and then placed in kilns to stabilize it to specific moisture contents.
-Through this process, better instrument manufactures do to great lengths to ensure the quality and long life of their pianos.
+Proper seasoning of wood is time-consuming and costly.
+First the wood must be air-dried for a period of time, and then placed in kilns to stabilize it to specific moisture content.
+Through this process, better instrument manufacturers go to great lengths to ensure the quality and long life of their pianos.

 There is no substitute for quality workmanship.
 The more skilled the workers are, the better the piano. remember that the better the tools, the better the piano as well.
 There are some jobs that machines can accomplish better than even the most skilled workman might with years of experience.

 The soundboard is the heart of the piano.
-It is one of the most important, yet least understood, parts of the instrument.
-Its purpose is to convert the vibrations of the strings into what we know as piano tone.
+It is one of the most important, yet least understood part of the instrument.
+Its purpose is to convert the vibrations of the strings into what we hear as a tone.
 Without it there would be no amplification, and we would hear little if anything.
 If the soundboard is not made of the proper kind of wood, if its size, thickness, crown (curvature), grain direction, texture and other factors are not in balance, the end result will be unacceptable tone, texture, and sustaining quality.

-Spruce is the species of wood that nearly all manufacturers of top quality pianos use for their soundboards. there are several grades of spruce. the very highest fine grain quality is expensive and is used in the top quality pianos.
+Spruce is the species of wood that nearly all manufacturers of top quality pianos use for their soundboards.
+There are several grades of spruce and the best quality pianos have more grains per inch.